olli members in class discussion

 About OLLI

-To join the Osher Lifelong Learning Institute at DU in partnership with Regis University and start connecting with like-minded peers who seek enriching educational opportunities, simply register for classes.
-Become a member of this lifelong learning organization, today.
+To join OLLI at DU in partnership with Regis University and connect with like-minded peers who seek enriching educational opportunities, simply register for classes.
+Become a member of this lifelong learning organization today.

 Who are OLLI members?